UPC-ZTZ/ROVER/README.md

 For the evaluated controller, 83.6% of the recovered objective corresponds to the written reward.
 The remaining 16.4% reveals learned dependence on quantities omitted from the specification, providing a concrete target for engineering review and future online monitoring.

-## Repository Status

-This README summarizes the manuscript and its reported evaluation.
-The manuscript does not specify a public release location for source code, trained checkpoints, or the recorded episode dataset.
-Add those artifacts here only when they are available and verified.

 ## Citation

 If you use this work, please cite the preprint: